mikaylamorrison/webdevPractice/README.md

 # webdevPractice
-A Collection of WebDev Practice Sites
+A Collection of WebDev Practice Sites!
+I used these as a way to learn the basics of Web Development, specifically related to web-design.
+While this is strongly centered around small applications, it introduced me to quite a bit of front-end and back-end tools, languages, and frameworks.